Deadline for the $10,000 land stewardship award is July 10.

 Given in honor of renowned conservationist Aldo Leopold, the Leopold Conservation Award inspires other landowners by example and provides a visible forum where farmers, ranchers and other private landowners are recognized as conservation leaders.
 In his influential 1949 book, A Sand County Almanac, Leopold called for an ethical relationship between people and the land they own and manage, which he called "an evolutionary possibility and an ecological necessity."

-Nominations must be postmarked by July 11, 2014, and mailed to Leopold Conservation Award c/o Sustainable Conservation, 98 Battery Street, Suite 302, San Francisco, CA 94111.
-The 2014 California Leopold Conservation Award will be presented in December at the California Farm Bureau Federation’s Annual Meeting in Monterey.
+Nominations must be postmarked by July 10, 2015, and mailed to Leopold Conservation Award c/o Sustainable Conservation, 98 Battery Street, Suite 302, San Francisco, CA 94111.
+The 2015 California Leopold Conservation Award will be presented in December at the California Farm Bureau Federation's Annual Meeting in Reno.

 The Leopold Conservation Award is a competitive award that recognizes landowner achievement in voluntary conservation.
-The award consists of a crystal award depicting Aldo Leopold and a check for $10,000.
-Sand County Foundation presents Leopold Conservation Awards in California, Colorado, Kentucky, Nebraska, South Dakota, Texas, Utah, Wisconsin and Wyoming.
+The award consists of a crystal award depicting Aldo Leopold and $10,000.
+Sand County Foundation presents Leopold Conservation Awards in California, Colorado, Kansas, Kentucky, Nebraska, South Dakota, Texas, Utah, Wisconsin and Wyoming.

-Sand County Foundation is a private, non-profit conservation group dedicated to working with private landowners to advance the use of ethical and scientifically sound land management practices and partnerships for the benefit of people and their rural landscapes.
+Sand County Foundation is a non-profit conservation organization dedicated to working with private landowners to advance the use of ethical and scientifically sound land management practices that benefit the environment.

 The California Farm Bureau Federation works to protect family farms and ranches on behalf of more than 74,000 members statewide and as part of a nationwide network of more than 6.2 million Farm Bureau members.